Anahkiasen/underscore-php/README.md

 # Underscore.php

 Underscore.php is a PHP port of Underscore.js.
 Its goal is to ease the working and manipulation of arrays, strings and such in PHP.
+My first goal is to match all of Underscore's methods but I'll probably add more helpers along the way for stuff that people do on a daily basis.
 It can be used both as a static class, and an Object-Oriented class, so both the following are valid :

 ```php